Trigger Rules

 - stages: # Pipeline 2

-- echo "do some job"Trigger Branch
+- echo "do some job"Fork Repository Trigger Restrictions

-The trigger branch refers to the branch in the code repository where the event occurs, used to match the corresponding pipeline configuration.
+The trigger branch refers to the branch in the code repository where the triggering event occurs, used to match the corresponding pipeline configuration.

 Matching Patterns